bitblit/Ratchet/README.md

 - Luxon - because I always need better date handling than what comes with Javascript (was moment before 0.12.x)

+* Note on barrel files - All of Ratchet's barrel files are one level down.
+This is because otherwise everything I said above about transitive dependencies gets thrown out the window if you put them all in one big barrel file

 #### Daemon

 The Daemon subpackage is to handle the case on AWS where you want to run a process asynchronously via Lambda (not waiting